-The coordinator will utilize the checklist and template provided by the KDHE Preparedness Program for reviewing the infectious disease response plans.
+• The coordinator will utilize the template provided by the KDHE Preparedness Program for reviewing the inventories of the local health departments in the region.

-- The Regional PHEP Coordinators will participate by reviewing the local health departments infectious disease response plans and providing feedback and assistance as needed to assure their plans are updated with necessary plans, contacts, processes, etc. - This requirement is due on or before June 30, 2024.
+- The Regional PHEP Coordinators will participate by assisting the local health departments in creating an inventory and needs assessment of current plans. - This requirement is due on or before Dec.
+31, 2024.